SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 A Fabric tool, Graphit is used create dynamic CSV, XML and JSON documents and is very useful for generating Fabric [Web Service](/articles/15_web_services/01_web_services_overview.md) responses.
 The content of a response is defined during its execution, either according to specific parameters relevant to the specific Web Service call and the employed [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui), or by retrieving dynamic information from other databases or interfaces.

-### Graphit Main Features
+### Main Features

-Graphit has the following main features:
-- Supports the creation of dynamic CSV, XML and JSON documents.
+- Creation of dynamic CSV, XML and JSON documents.
 - Accepts external input as variables.
 - Usage of variables in queries.
-- Executes queries on an LUDB, iterates over the results and uses the returned values to create the response document.
+- Ability to execute queries on LUDB, iterate over the results and use the returned values to create the response document.
 - Executes queries on interfaces other than Fabric.
 - Supports prepared statements.
 - Supports XML and JSON hierarchy, including queries in inner hierarchy levels.
 Usage of outer level query result as an argument.